 There are three types of tenant certification: Initial Certification (Move-in), Renewal Certification (Annual) and Other Certification, which covers events such as moving to another unit, adding or removing family members, or state-requested certification.

 The certification form documents vital information on all persons that currently reside or that may live in the household during the certification term, including unborn children, live-in caretakers and anticipated foster children.
 Along with full name, birth date, and social security numbers of each occupant, the form lists amounts and sources of all income and assets.
 There are special income rules that apply to the initial application and subsequent renewals, with formulas and instructions included in relevant sections of the Low Income Housing Tax Credit Certification Form.

 Property management teams can use either a paper-based or software solution to manage the tenant certification process.
-However, there are some major benefits to using cloud-based, automated systems that reduce the risk of human error, ensure all regulations are followed, and keep the certification process moving.
+However, there are some major benefits to using cloud-based, automated systems that reduce the risk of human error, ensure compliance, and keep the certification process moving.

-By establishing reminders and alerts that trigger re-certification reviews, the owners and investors are certain not to miss an important deadline.
+By establishing reminders and alerts that trigger re-certification reviews, you can help ensure important deadlines are not missed.